High-Pressure Injection Wounds

 Puncture wounds caused by the injection of a substance under high pressure into the skin are serious injuries.
 High-pressure equipment may be used for paint, paint thinner, grease, oil, fuel, or other liquid solvents.
 Most high-pressure injection injuries affect the hands and fingers.
 These injuries are at high risk for infection, swelling, underlying tissue injuries, and possibly amputation.
 The risk of amputation increases if medical treatment is delayed for 6 hours or more.
 Things that determine how severe an injection injury is include:

-- The type, toxicity, temperature, and thickness of the injected
+- The type, toxicity, temperature, and thickness of the injected substance.

 - Paint, paint solvent, and paint thinner cause the highest risk of early tissue damage and serious complications.
 The risk of amputation because of complications from these injected substances is high.

 - Grease, oil, and hydraulic fluid may cause no visible reaction in the first few days after injection but serious complications can become apparent after the first 3 days.
-The risk of amputation because of complications from these injected substances is lower than from the paint substances themselves.

 - The amount of substance injected.
 Larger amounts of fluid injected create more pressure on the blood vessels and other tissues.